purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 This member then served as the President of Purdue Hackers for three years, and led its rise from a 20 person meetup to a 80-100 person organization with sprawling projects, ideas, and coolness.

-== Towards honse

-The word "horse"---and its diminutive derivative "honse"---are now recurring themes in many Discord conversations.

-Purdue Hackers as a club often emphasizes engaging in whimsy and creating things that bring joy.
-It follows that the community has latched on to "horse" in some of the things we talk about.
+Is it any surprise that a club that emphasizes engaging in whimsy and creating things that bring joy would latch on to "horse"?

 = Putting the Special Interest Group in the Horse
 == BURSTing from creativity
-In Fall 2024, Purdue Hackers hosted a showcase called BURST#footnote[https://burst.purduehackers.com/].
+In Fall 2024, Purdue Hackers hosted a showcase for a bunch of projects that members had created.
+They called it BURST#footnote[https://burst.purduehackers.com/].
 It was glorious.
 Seriously.
-Here's a mini photo collage from BURST to show you just how glorious it was.
+Here're some photos from BURST to show you just how glorious it was. _I strongly encourage you to check out the website for more photos and information on the exhibits._

-#image("BURST collage.png")
+#figure(caption: [], numbering: none, grid(
+  columns: (1fr, 1fr),
+  image("burst-photos/image.png"), block(inset: (left: -37.75pt, right: -37.75pt), clip: true)[#image("burst-photos/image copy 4.png", fit: "contain", height: 170pt)],
+  image("burst-photos/image copy 2.png"), image("burst-photos/image copy 3.png")
+))

+BURST included (among other things) (in clockwise order):
+- a phone bell whose insides had been replaced with a Raspberry Pi,
+- the Purdue Hackers logo as a meter tall sign,
+- a receipt printer,
+- and an indie video game about running a boba shop.

 It was so glorious, in fact, that it challenged my imagination to think of it even _could_ get more glorious.
 How could we ever top the projects that we'd showcased this year?
 How could we inspire more members of Hackers to make contributions to the next showcase we hosted?